Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Vrndavana, India: August 17, 2005

 [The Krsna consciousness movement is conducted under the supervision of Srila Rupa Gosvami.
-This year, 2018, the disappearance day of Srila Rupa Gosvami is on August 22nd and 23rd around the world.
 The following is a discourse a in honor of his disappearance day, spoken in front of his samadhi at the Radha-Damodara Mandira, in Vrndavana, India, on August 17, 2005.]

 Today we are very fortunate to be at the bhajana-sthali and samadhi-sthali (sthali means place) of Srila Rupa Gosvami, here at Sri Radha-Damodara Temple.